 Using unit costs developed by Max and Rice (1993), I estimate the medical care costs of firearm death and injury in 1990 at \$1.9 to \$2.7 billion (in 1992 dollars).
 Wage losses were perhaps \$20 to \$25 billion more and quality of life losses three times that.
 By comparison, 1990 civilian firearm sales were about \$2.1 billion (U.S. Statistical Abstract, Table 406, 1991, inflated to 1992 dollars).
 At wholesale, ammunition sales were about \$491 million in 1992, including sales to police departments.
 Taxes on the ammunition sales were \$54 million (McCarron, 1993).
 The medical costs alone were comparable to the sales revenues.
-Taxing arms and ammunition sufficiently to recoup their_societal_costs could raise considerable revenue.
+Taxing arms and ammunition sufficiently to recoup their societal_costs could raise considerable revenue.
 Recent research suggests that if taxation reduced gun sales, it also should help to check the violence (Loftin et al., 1991; Kellerman et al., 1992, 1993).

+search suggests that if taxation reduced gun sales, it also should help to check the violence (Loftin et al., 1991; Kellerman et al., 1992, 1993).
 Costs to Employers.
 Employers bear most medical care costs of injury for the non-Medicare population.
 They pay the costs of injuries not only for benefit-eligible employees but for dependents.
 They also bear disability costs when benefit-eligible employees are injured on or off the job.
 The potential costs include sick leave, life insurance, Workers' Compensation and other short- and long-range disability insurance, and employer contributions to Social Security Disability/Survivors Insurance.
 Death and disability also tax the productivity of other workers.
-For example, they force supervisors to spend time juggling schedules and recruiting and training replacements.
+For example, they placements.